aarondill/GitBlame.nvim/README.md

 # git-blame.nvim

+This project has been archived.
+Use f-person/git-blame.nvim instead.
+All major features are supported.
+The only unsupported feature is `prefix` and `left_padding`, but they can be made with `vim.g.gitblame_message_template`

 Neovim plugin to show git blame on the current line using virtual text.
 Not the first, not the last.
 I suggest you don't use this repo.
 Here's some alternatives: